 Exercise is also an important factor in treating ulcerative colitis, since the benefits of exercise are so wide-ranging.
 Moderate-intensity exercise reduces stress, which is a root cause of this inflammatory disease.
 Exercise (especially yoga and swimming) also stimulates digestion, boosts the immune system and aids relaxation.

 Relaxation is a vital element in combating ulcerative colitis because it calms the body and allows it to digest food more easily.
-Medication, stretching and breathing practices can help improve circulation, regulate the digestive system, and keep the body out of fight or flight mode.
+Meditation, stretching and breathing practices can help improve circulation, regulate the digestive system, and keep the body out of fight or flight mode.

 Foods that Make Ulcerative Colitis Worse